supersaiyansubtlety/FilledTotheBrim/README.md

 # Filled To The Brim

-a Mod allows you to put empty shulkerboxes in Shulker Boxes
+A mod that allows you to put empty Shulkerboxes in Shulker Boxes

+# Soon?
+On Off Config?
+Maybe add to a Carpet Fork.